oscarbenjamin/scicomp/notes/settingup.md

 plotting that we are going to need to use in this unit.

-However you install Python and these additional libraries it is important to ensure that you can run Python from terminal.
+However you install Python and these additional libraries it is important to ensure that you can run Python from the terminal.
 Pay careful attention to any options in the installer that refer to "adding Python to the PATH environment variable" since this is the key to getting this set up right.
 If this isn't right then you'll see something like "Unrecognised command: python".
 It's